 About Rosemary Morrow

 Rosemary Morrow trained in agricultural science at Sydney University, rural sociology at the Sorbonne in Paris, development at Reading UK and horticulture at TAFE but, after spending time in Africa, she realized there needed to be a better alternative to conventional agricultural practices.
 She found this in the ethics and integrated applied science of permaculture, and has been teaching permaculture ever since.
-She is the author of numerous publications including The Earth User’s Guide to Permaculture, which has been translated into 7 languages, and The Earth User’s Guide to Teaching Permaculture has been translated into 2 languages.
+She is the author of numerous publications including Permaculture Teaching Matters, The Earth User’s Guide to Permaculture, which has been translated into many languages, and The Earth User’s Guide to Teaching Permaculture.

 For almost 40 years Rosemary has worked extensively with farmers and villagers in Africa, Central and South East Asia and Eastern Europe.
-Rosemary has especially dedicated much of her efforts to the people of war-torn nations such as Vietnam, Cambodia, Uganda, Ethiopia, Afghanistan and East Timor, and to communities experiencing the serious effects of climate change like the Solomon Islands, and the effects of the GFC, like Spain and Portugal.
+Rosemary has especially dedicated much of her efforts to refugees the people of war-torn nations such as Vietnam, Cambodia, Uganda, Ethiopia, Afghanistan, Kurdistan and East Timor, and to communities experiencing the serious effects of climate change like the Solomon Islands, and the effects of the GFC, like Spain, Greece and Portugal.

 About Lis Bastian

-Lis started teaching permaculture with Rosemary Morrow in 2008 and has continued teaching both with Rowe and independently.
+Lis started teaching permaculture with Rosemary Morrow in 2008.
 She has a long history in Education, Community Development Work, the Arts and Environment.

-She has worked as a school teacher, a TAFE lecturer, an Education Officer at the Art Gallery of NSW, curator of Orange Regional Gallery, Cultural Development Coordinator for Central NSW and the Blue Mountains, Regional Arts Promotions Officer, Director of the Central West Writers’ Centre and CEO of Varuna the Writers House for the Eleanor Dark Foundation, Public Programs Manager at the Blue Mountains Cultural Centre and Climate Adaptation Officer for Central NSW.
+She has taught in schools, TAFE and university and has been an Education Officer at the Art Gallery of NSW.
+She has also been curator of Orange Regional Gallery, CEO of Arts OutWest, Cultural Development Coordinator for Blue Mountains City Council, Director of the Central West Writers’ Centre and CEO of Varuna the Writers House, Public Programs Manager at the Blue Mountains Cultural Centre and Climate Adaptation Officer for 17 councils in Central NSW.

 About non-formal education